spdk/spdk/doc/ftl.md

 The Flash Translation Layer library provides efficient 4K block device access on top of devices with >4K write unit size (eg. raid5f bdev) or devices with large indirection units (some capacity-focused NAND drives), which don't handle 4K writes well.
 It handles the logical to physical address mapping and manages the garbage collection process.
+It is the core component of [CSAL](https://www.solidigm.com/products/technology/cloud-storage-acceleration-layer-write-shaping-csal.html) - Cloud Storage Acceleration Layer.

 ## Terminology {#ftl_terminology}